WebDevSimplified/React-Simplified-Advanced-Projects/61-62-async-routing/before/README.md

 # Before Getting Started

 You will recognize this project as the routing project we have used throughout this course.
-This starting code specifically is exactly the same as the final code from the routing testing project.
-The goal of this current project is to implement asynchronous routing with `Suspense`, `defer`, and `Await`.
+This starting code specifically is exactly the same as the final code from the advanced blog project.
+The goal of this current project is to implement asynchronous routing with `Suspense`, and `Await`.
 The actual implementation of the loading animations is entirely up to you, but there are a few CSS classes already included in the `styles.css` that will help you with adding in animations.

 1. `skeleton` - This is the most basic class that will make the element about the same height as a piece of text, full width, and animate the opacity from 0.5 to 1.
 Also, if you have multiple `skeleton` elements next to each other in a container they will space out from each other and change the width of the last element to look more like a paragraph.
 2. `skeleton-btn` - This class, when combined with the `skeleton` class, will size your element to look like a button element.